gregorywmorris/dcj-manufacturing-oil-rig/README.md

         * Is there a lag time in data availability once the cohort completes?
         * Can the data be provided at a set date and time?
         * Can the format or information be modified by the sending system?
-        * Do we have any operational requirements for the tab data to remain available or to remain in the archive for a specific period?
+        * Do we have any operational requirements for the tab data to remain available or to remain in the archive for a specific period of time?

 ![system design](images/system-design.jpg)